How hepatitis C transmission happens

 - Hepatitis C is transmitted when the blood of a person with hepatitis C comes in contact with the blood of another person.

 Hepatitis C is transmitted when the blood of a person with hepatitis C comes in contact with the blood of another person.
-The virus itself is small and resilient.
-It only takes a tiny amount of blood (which may not be visible to the eyes) to pass on hepatitis C. The hepatitis C virus can survive outside the body, in open air, for at least four days.
-In certain conditions, such as inside a syringe, the virus can survive for many weeks.
+Hepatitis C is highly transmissible because only trace amounts of blood (even amounts not visible to the eye) are required to pass on hepatitis C. The hepatitis C virus can live outside the body for several days or, in some cases (e.g., inside certain types of syringes), for weeks.

-- Sharing personal care items: Shared razors, toothbrushes, nail clippers and other household items that might have infected blood on them can pass hepatitis C.
+- Sharing personal care items: Sharing razors, toothbrushes, nail clippers and other household items that can cause small cuts or retain traces of blood can pass hepatitis C, but this is not a common transmission route.

 Activities that cannot pass hepatitis C